exoplatform/exo-documentation/docs/LDAP.rst

 The chapter `Configuration reference <LDAP.ConfigurationReference>`__ lists all of available parameters.
-Please refer to this list to check default values of these parameters and define them in the ``exo.properties`` file to adapt them to your directory characteristics.
+Please refer to this list to check defaults values of these parameters and define them in the ``exo.properties`` file to adapt them to your directory characteristics.

-Once the parameters are set, the eXo Platform can be started.
-Users and groups will be then imported.
+Once the parameters are set, the eXo Platform can be started and users and groups will be imported.

 .. _LDAP.ConfigurationReference: